gvwilson/thirdbit/src/fiction/cloudherd/index.md

 All at once they were surrounded by a flock of gray crows, each one an angry feathered missile with sharp claws and a pecking beak.

-Noxy screamed as a bird grabbed her hair.
+Noxy yelped as a bird grabbed her hair.
 Another took hold of her collar and pecked her shoulder.
-She screamed again,
+She yelped again,
 swatting at them as Granna Fee and Grappa Gas yelled and did the same.

 The tiger's roar sent the birds wheeling back into the air.
-Noxy slapped at her hair one last time, then spun around at a shout from up ahead as the flock descended on the other three cloudherds.
+Noxy slapped at her hair,
+then spun around at a shout from up ahead as the flock descended on the other cloud.

 "Get off!
 Get off me!"
-Aft yelled, spinning the end of a coil of rope over his head to keep them at bay.
-Sensy and Rash batted at any bird that came too close.
+Aft yelled, spinning the end of a coil of rope over his head to keep the crows at bay while Sensy and Rash batted at any that came too close.
-The crows swirled around them for a dozen heartbeats before veering away again.
+The birds swirled around them for a dozen heartbeats before veering away again.

 Aft handed the rope to Rash and knelt to press his hands against Pillow.
 A moment later he looked up and shook his head grimly.